 Ironically, this potato masher is far better for use with grapes than with potatoes, and specifically for grapes used to make wine.
 When you need to smash apart a bunch of grapes in a big, deep container, the nearly three-foot handle of this hefty masher will make your work all the easier.

-Best Low Cost Potato Masher: Snowyee Potato Masher
+Best Low-Cost Potato Masher: Snowyee Potato Masher

 This simple potato masher might not be special enough to deserve a specific mention in your will, but it’s priced low enough that you should buy it even if you know you’ll only use it a few times a year.
-The broad grip is comfortable in your hand, it rinses clean or goes in the dishwasher, and it mashes food with competence.
+The broad grip is comfortable in your hand as it rinses clean or goes in the dishwasher, and it mashes food with competence.